How Much Does LASIK Eye Surgery Cost?

 If you see an advertisement that, for example, promises “LASIK eye surgery from $999 per eye,” read (if you can) the fine print.
 Typically, only a few select people are actually eligible for LASIK eye surgery at prices that sound unusually low, because most eyes require more extensive correction or more follow-up after the surgery.

-LASIK Eye Surgery, Because You’re Worth It
+Invest in LASIK Eye Surgery, Because You’re Worth It

 If you’ve done some research and asked the right questions, but the price you are quoted is outside your budget, you may want to consider financing.
 Many clinics offer no or low interest terms on LASIK eye surgery.
 Twenty-four monthly payments at $240/month, is probably less than the payment you’d make on that car you were looking at.
 And, unlike a car, you get to keep your vision after you’re done paying for it and it never depreciates in value!